 The class CompositeUnit is used to define units that are created by the multiplication of other units (Association CompositeUnit.factors).
 For example, the Unit "Ohm per Metre" will be created with two instances of SIUnit.
 One SIUnit Ohm (without prefix and exponent) and one SIUnit Metre (without prefix and an exponent of "-1").

 Mainly these Units are used by the class ValueWithUnit which can be either a ValueRange or a NumericalValue.
-A ValueRange defines a range of a value between minimum and maximum.
+A ValueRange defines a range of a values between minimum and maximum.
 A NumericalValue defines a single value with an optional Tolerance.

 Note: For the purpose of clarity, not all literals of all enumerations are displayed.
 If literals are omitted in the graphical representation a "..." is shown.